IvanUkhov/blog/_drafts/2020-08-10-dirichlet-process.md

 # Mixing prior

+The model discussed in the previous section has a serious limitation: it assumes a discrete probability distribution for the data-generating process, which can be seen in the prior and posterior given in Equation (1) and (2), respectively, and it is also apparent in the decomposition given in Equation (3).
+In some cases, it might be appropriate; however, there is arguably more situations where it is inadequate.

+Instead of using a Dirichlet process as a direct prior for the given data, it can be used to a prior for mixing distributions from a given family, and then the resulting posterior will naturally inherit the properties of the family, such as continuity.

 $$
 \begin{align}
 y_i | \theta_i & \sim P_y \left( \theta_i \right), \text{ for } i = 1, \dots, n; \\